 The Immigration and Nationality Act of 1965 was passed in order to abolish the previous limits on national origins.
 This was done in order “to restore America’s traditional immigrant heritage.”

 The act is considered one of the most significant laws ever enacted and has been a major step for immigrants coming to America.

 Immigration And Nationality Act of 1965 And Its Consequences On The Country

 The Immigration Act of 1965 opened up jobs that were not previously available to minorities and women, which helped increase diversity in this country.
 This act also abolished the quota system which was seen as favoring European immigrants.

-The 1965 Immigration Act was the first major law in American history to be changed by an act of Congress, rather than by a Supreme Court ruling.
+The 1965 immigration and naturalization act was the first major law in American history to be changed by an act of Congress, rather than by a Supreme Court ruling.

-The Supreme Court ruled that the quota system favored European immigrants and this Act was meant to equalize them with other non-European immigrants, such as immigrants from asian countries, central america, middle east, latin americans and other parts or the world.
+The Supreme Court ruled that the quota system favored European immigrants and this Act was meant to equalize them with other non-European immigrants, such as immigrants from Asian countries, central America, the middle east, Latin Americans, and other parts of the world.

 This act was passed as a result of public negotiations between civil rights groups and labor unions.
 After President Lyndon Johnson became president in 1963, he used his power to pass new immigration laws.

 Mexican undocumented immigrants have been a major part of the US population since the late 1800s.
 They have been coming to America in large numbers for decades, and their numbers have increased with each decade, greatly increasing the U.S. population.

 The majority of Mexican immigrants are either minor children or adults who do not qualify for legal status and are considered illegal aliens.